vladimirc81/rosselsprung/README.md

 Error handling was done proper way.
 Each know error would be printed in json.
 If happen that code crash - it would report HTTP 500 (server side issue)

-# How we insert DB ?
+# How we connect to DB and why to wait X seconds ?

-Inside of app.py there is check for 'ratestask' postgresql and tables (ports, regions, prices) If app notice that there is no tables - it run updates.
-Each time app.py runs REST API (before it run) - code check if there is postgress.

 I did not use circuitbreakers and backoff python library.
 Usually it is rl good practice to use if we have DB.